HardikGarg2002/auth/README.md

 Run commands in sequence
 1. git clone --link
+2. cd auth
+3. npm i
-2. npm start
+4. npm start
-3. cd backend
+5. cd backend
-4. npm i (It will install all the dependencies)
+6. npm i (It will install all the dependencies)
-5. npm start
+7. npm start